MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

 d) None of the above

-a) Safe and protected sex
+a) Practice safe and protected sex

-c) Use of sterile injection needles
+c) Use of clean (sterile) injection needles for drug use

 d) Safe blood transfusion method